ErpNetDocs/tech/advanced/calculated-attributes/examples/compare-unit-and-standard-unit-price.md

 items: CalculatedAttributeExamples
 ---

-# Compare Unit Price And Standard Unit Price
+# Compare unit price and standard unit price

 The following calculated attribute calculates if the Unit Price in the Sales Order Lines is greater than the Standard Unit Price of the product and returns a message: